 Trouble is, the chances of you choosing a suitable phone lock are pretty much non-existent.
-You’re addicted to the Internet after all, and don’t have time to unlock your phone every forty seconds with a long sequence.
+You’re addicted to the Internet after all, and don’t have time to unlock your phone every forty seconds with a long sequence just to see life-changing messages from your Facebook friends.
 Even if you do choose something amazing, Ned can get round it (sort of) by performing a factory reset.
 Yank the battery out, put it back in and hold down a few keys at boot up.
 Job done in two minutes.
 Your data will be lost of course, so if the primary reason for stealing your phone is to look at your Facebook details (unlikely) then 2FA didn’t thwart the attack, but your phone lock did.
 Far more likely of course is that your phone was stolen to access your nudie selfies or to sell the device (or photos) down the pub in exchange for drugs.
 But that’s an aside.

-By using a good security policy and saying no to 2FA, you leave only one avenue of attack open: brute force the password or lock code.
-Choose an awesome one, commit it to memory and enter it every time.
+By using a good security policy and saying no to 2FA – or at least only enabling it via an app, not text message – you leave only one avenue of attack open: brute force.
+Either you, the password or lock code.
+Choose an awesome lock code and an awesome unique password for each account, commit them to memory and enter them every time.
 Yes, every time.

 The only valid reason to supply them more information than necessary is because you enjoy being shot in the digital face when they’re hacked.
 And I happen to like my digital face.
 How about you?